Deadlands: Riders on the Storm

 Prince Royal Arms Hotel

-This three-story brick building is run by the town's mayor, John Paul (J.P.)
+This three-story brick building is run by the town's former mayor, John Paul (J.P.)
 Jefferson.
 The hotel sports a small restaurant and bar on the bottom floor, 18 rooms (9 on each of the upper two floors), and a full staff.
 The name is essentially J.P.'s attempt at sounding fancy.

 J.P.
 Jefferson is a rich man and a popular one.
 His gregarious personality and generous nature has made him a good friend to have in Paiute Springs and has carried him to office in the past five elections.
 He is a portly man and often ambles about with a walking stick.
 His sister, Minerva, is married to Reverend Gage.